tjworks/tapdata-docs-en/docs/support.md

-## User Community
+## Open Source Community

-In the Tapdata user community, you can ask questions about Tapdata products and get technical support, discuss issues encountered, and provide valuable feedback.
+In the [Tapdata Open Source Community](https://github.com/tapdata/tapdata), you can ask questions about Tapdata products and get technical support, discuss issues encountered, and provide valuable feedback.

 :::tip